CHIEF EXECUTIVE OFFICER

-Mollie Brown MS, REGISTERED MENTAL HEALTH COUNSELOR INTERN
+Mollie Fultz MS, REGISTERED MENTAL HEALTH COUNSELOR INTERN

 Mollie Brown completed her undergraduate degree at Purdue University in Biology, and obtained her Masters in Mental Health Counseling at Palm Beach Atlantic University.
 She has experience in eating disorder residential treatment as well as substance abuse disorder treatment.